TechNerd64/technerd64.github.io/BLOG.md

 permalink: /blog
 ---

 Hello everyone!
-This is a test to make sure I'm using Gighub pages properly.
+This is a test to make sure I'm using Github pages properly.